 Veterinary Technician Students

-Veterinary technician internships are offered to students age 18 and older who have the desire to attend or are currently attending Palo Alto College Veterinary Technology Program or a similar program.
-These programs often require students to volunteer in a veterinary setting supervised by a licensed veterinarian.
+Individuals, 18 years of age or older, who have the desire to attend or are currently attending the Palo Alto College Veterinary Technology Program or a similar program can obtain their hours at the San Antonio Humane Society.
+These programs often require students to volunteer in a veterinary setting supervised by a licensed Veterinarian.

-As a pre-requisite for the veterinary technician internship, all interns must attend a volunteer orientation and follow up meeting.
+As a pre-requisite, all individuals must attend a Volunteer Orientation and follow up meeting.

 Advanced Training for Licensed Veterinarians